viur-framework/logics/README.md

   - `";".join(["a", "b", "c"])` becomes `join(["a", "b", "c"], ";")`
 - No exceptions, access to e.g. invalid index or key just returns `None`
 - Dynamic and automatic value conversion
+  - e.g. the content of strings is automatically converted when used in calculations, so `"42" ** 3` produces 74088, and not a TypeError.

 ## License